 Installation on a Kubernetes Service Provider

-Installing Kerberos Vault, just like Kerberos Enterprise, on a Kubernetes Service Provider (Azure, GCP, AWS) is straight forward, as you can create a Kubernetes cluster in a few clicks, get access to public Load Balancers, storage and more.
-Running Kerberos Vault in such a cluster is just a matter of copy-pasting some configuration (yaml) files, and executing some
+Installing Kerberos Vault on a Kubernetes Service Provider (Azure, GCP, AWS) is straight forward, as you can create a Kubernetes cluster in a few clicks, get access to public load balancers, volumes and more.
+Running Kerberos Vault in such a cluster is just a matter of copy-pasting some configuration (yaml) files, and execution of

 kubectl apply commands.